“Gender is a social construct.”

 Social constructs have much of an effect on us as we do on social constructs.
 Let’s continue to look at the construct of marriage.
 The idea and institution of marriage simply wouldn’t exist without human interaction.
 (Mating for life simply isn’t the same thing.)
 But you are just as influenced by the institution of marriage.

 Little girls dream about being a blushing bride before they are even allowed to date.
 At a certain age, not being married may make you feel insecure.
 Family members, friends, and society as a whole may pass judgements on someone who is not married, happily married, or has been married seven times.
 Our decisions about fidelity and our relationships are often influenced by the pressure of marriage, the status of marriage, and what it “means” to be married.

 If a person wants to “break free” from social constructs, they may be considered a rebel or an outsider.
+But if a whole movement decides to change the construct, then norms and society will change.
 This is another way that social constructs influence individuals just as much as society influences the creation and direction of social constructs.

 Social Constructs in Psychology